Perez Hilton: Television

-On June 21, 2009, Hilton was a presenter at the 2009 MuchMusic Video Awards in Toronto, Ontario.
-On December 2, 2009, Hilton was a guest on the TV show The View.
+On June 21, 2009, Hilton was a presenter at the 2009 MuchMusic Video Awards in Toronto.
+On December 2, 2009, he was a guest on the TV show The View.
 In 2010, Hilton guest starred as himself in the episode Victorious "Wi-Fi in the Sky".

-Hilton created and presented four-part British television series, Perez Hilton Superfan for ITV2 in December 2011.

-On the January 16, 2012, edition of WWE Raw, Hilton was a special guest referee for a Divas tag team match, between The Bella Twins and Kelly Kelly and Eve, stopping the twins' switch place and win.
-In April 2012, he appeared on Oprah's Lifeclass live at New York City's Radio City Music Hall, along with Oprah Winfrey and Deepak Chopra, talking about how after his "spiritual awakening", he changed his past celebrity bashing ways and how he had found a new purpose.
+Hilton created and presented a British television series, Perez Hilton Superfan for ITV2 in December 2011.
+On the January 16, 2012, edition of WWE Raw, he was a special guest ring announcer for a Divas tag team match, between The Bella Twins and Kelly Kelly and Eve, stopping the twins' switch place and win.
+In April 2012, he appeared on Oprah's Lifeclass live at New York City's Radio City Music Hall, along with Oprah Winfrey and Deepak Chopra, talking about how after his "spiritual awakening", he changed his past celebrity bashing ways and that he had found a new purpose.

 In January 2015, Hilton took part as a housemate on the fifteenth season of the British reality series, Celebrity Big Brother.
 He became the seventh celebrity to be evicted on February 4, 2015.

-In August 2017, Hilton was a contestant on Worst Cooks in America Season 11: Celebrity Edition 3.
+In August 2017, he was a contestant on Worst Cooks in America Season 11: Celebrity Edition 3.
 He won the competition and was crowned "Best of the Worst".

 In December 2020, Hilton was permanently banned from TikTok, where he had amassed 1.6 million followers.
-Hilton released a video of himself crying, in reaction to the ban, and begging TikTok 'influencer' Charli D'Amelio, who he had criticized, for help in having him reinstated.
+He released a video of himself crying, in reaction to the ban, and begging TikTok 'influencer' Charli D'Amelio, who he had criticized, for help in having him reinstated.
 In December 2021, Hilton was a guest star on Red Table Talk: The Estefans alongside singer-songwriter Gabbie Hanna for a discussion about cancel culture.

 Live theater

 Hilton starred as himself in NEWSical The Musical, an off-Broadway musical which had a four-week run, beginning on September 8, 2012.
-Hilton stated, "I am beyond thrilled, nervous and zen about making my New York theater debut.
+He said, "I am beyond thrilled, nervous and zen about making my New York theater debut.
 It's gonna be a wild ride in a show that guarantees to put smiles on people's faces.
 It will be no holds barred pure unadulterated fun.
 I expect to have the time of my life and look forward to hugging happy theatergoers after each show."

 Hilton starred as Danny Tanner/Bob Saget in Full House!
-The Musical, also an off-Broadway musical which ran at Theater 80 in New York City from September 10, 2015, through November 29, 2015.
+The Musical, which ran at Theater 80 in Manhattan from September 10, 2015, through November 29, 2015.
 The musical was a satire on the sitcom Full House that aired on the American Broadcasting Company from 1987 through 1995.